-Victor wants to encourage a more active take on reading.
-He wants to help the reader find answers to the questions they form as they read, to help them explore alternatives and examples, to help them challenge the author's assumptions and trustworthiness.
-All in pursuit of a deeper understanding and perhaps a deeper appreciation.
+With EE, Victor wants to encourage an active take on reading.
+The reader should be empowered to find answers to questions they form as they read, to explore alternatives and examples, to challenge the author's assumptions and trustworthiness.
+All this in pursuit of a deeper understanding and perhaps a deeper appreciation.

 Victor has worked on several examples and prototypes of active reading.
 Ten Brighter Ideas (2010) is a prototype for a reactive document, where the reader is empowered to "play with the premise and assumptions of various claims".
-He took the statically stated information from a publication, and gave it context and dynamics through basic interactive elements.
-The primary mechanism here is indeed enhancing a static text with interactivity, dynamic behaviour.
+Victor took the statically stated information from a publication and gave it context and dynamics through basic interactive elements.
+The primary mechanism here is enhancing text with interactivity, dynamic behaviour.

 "A spreadsheet without the spreadsheet."

 Interactive things are inherently pleasing, we love to play with knobs and things, but Victor has a deeper point here with Explorable Explanations.
 In a sense, he is looking to change the conversation around a given text, by exposing not just the author's view, but the whole model they used for their argument.
-Perhaps you would choose different parameters?
+Would you have chosen different parameters?
 This adds to the transparency and honesty around reporting, and makes way for a more informed debate, beyond emotional appeal.